sematext/docs/docs/logagent/plugins.md

-Title: Logagent plugins
+title: Logagent plugins
-Description: logging, plugins, elasticsearch, syslog, gelf, cassandra, mysql, postgres, mqtt, log anonymization, apache kafka
+description: Logagent features modular logging architecture framework where each input or output module is implemented as a plugin, and loaded on demand as declared in the configuration file.
+It is used with elasticsearch, syslog, gelf, cassandra, mysql, postgres, mqtt, log anonymization, apache kafka, and more

 Logagent features a modular architecture.
 Each input or output module is implemented as a plugin for the Logagent framework.
 Plugins are loaded on demand as declared in the configuration file.